kh-v-git/SportRadar/README.md

   _Assumptions_:
     - All Teams exist in system or are given.
 Each team has unique country of origin.
 No CRUD functionality for Team.
     - All Games exist in the system or are given.
 Each game is unique in terms of team composition.
-No CRUD functionality for Game.
+No CRUD. functionality for Game.
     - Two teams do not play against each other more than once.
-    - Before start game in not visible on the board

 - finishGame();

   _Assumptions_:
-    - Game exists in the repository, unique by playing teams
+    - Game exists in the repository, unique by playing teams.
-    - Game was started
+    - Game was started.
-    - Game was not finished
+    - Game was not finished.
     - Home team and away team scores >= 0.
+    - Game is not visible when has end game time.

+- updateScore();

+  _Assumptions_:
+  - Game exists in the repository, unique by playing teams.
+  - Game was started.
-    - Game hase boolean marker visibility
+  - Game was not finished.
+  - Home team and away update team scores >= 0.

 General assumptions:
 default value for undefined Objects is null.